DonovonJenson/RapBetter2.0/README.md

-# Rap Better 2
+# Rap Better 2 (In Progress)
 Rap Better is a website dedicated to helping individuals learn to rap.
 This project will contain resources such as a youtube-hosted video library, brief descriptions of applicable courses, and an about page.
-There is also a distinct tool for practicing freestyling *in progress*
+There is also a distinct tool for practicing freestyling.

 Setup
 ---